Frequently Asked Questions

 SugarSpin has been tested with libraries of over 140,000 tracks.
 Scanning and indexing is fast and runs in the background.
 Even very large libraries are handled smoothly thanks to efficient database queries and background processing.

 Yes.
-SugarSpin supports multi-device sync.
+SugarSpin supports multi device sync.
 Open SugarSpin on two or more devices on the same network and they all stay in sync.
-You can choose which device outputs the audio using the speaker icon in the play bar.
+You can choose which device outputs the audio using the Stream To button in the play bar.
 Browse and queue songs from your phone while the music plays through your desktop or laptop.
 All playback controls (play, pause, skip, seek, volume) sync across every connected device in real time.

 Crossfade smoothly blends the end of one song into the beginning of the next.
 Go to Settings, and under Playback you'll see a Crossfade slider.
 Set it anywhere from 0 (gapless, no overlap) to 15 seconds.
 When a song is about to end, the next track fades in while the current one fades out.
 Set it to 0 if you prefer gapless playback with no overlap.